lionelvlv/biowebsiteproj/README.md

 </div>

 Welcome to the **California's State Symbols Quiz**.
 If you've ever been curious about the beautiful symbols that represent California, this quiz is a delightful way to test your knowledge.
-This project was also a good way for me to learn and test out Java, CSS, and HTML!
+This project was also a good way for me to learn and test out JavaScript, CSS, and HTML!

 ---